OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaStringSensor.rst

     **Methods**:

-    .. _ocastringsensor_getstring:
+    .. _ocastringsensor_getreading:

-    .. cpp:function:: OcaStatus GetString(OcaString &String)
+    .. cpp:function:: OcaStatus GetReading(OcaString &Reading)

         Gets the entire string.
-Return status indicates success or failure of the retrieval.

         This method has id ``5.1``.

-        - :cpp:expr:`String`: Output parameter.
+        - :cpp:expr:`Reading`: Output parameter.

     .. _ocastringsensor_getmaxlen:

     .. cpp:function:: OcaStatus GetMaxLen(OcaUint16 &maxLen)

         Gets the maximum number of bytes that may be returned.
-Returned status indicates success or failure of the retrieval.

         This method has id ``5.2``.